Learn Java Easy. Chapter 9. Creating a Distraction Device. With Loops, Conditionals and Scanner

 alarmActivated = true;

-System.out.println("Electricity was not on.
-Electricity and alarm have been activated.");
+System.out.println("Electricity was not activated.
+Electricity and the alarm have been activated.");

 }